 Type 2 procedure: for cases where the strap changes direction in passing through a rigid part.
 During this test, the angles of both webbing straps shall be as shown in Annex 5, figure 2.
 The 5 N load shall be permanently applied.
 For cases where the strap changes direction more than once in passing through a rigid part, the load of 5 N may be increased so as to achieve the prescribed 300 mm of strap movement through that rigid part.

-Conditioning test for adjusters mounted directly on a child restraint
+Conditioning test for adjusters mounted directly on an enhanced child restraint system

 Install the largest dummy for which the restraint is intended, as if for the dynamic test, including the standard slack as specified in paragraph 7.1.3.5. above.
 Mark a reference line on the webbing where the free end of the webbing enters the adjuster.